 Download Free Philippine Modernities Book in PDF and EPUB Free Download.
 You can read online Philippine Modernities and write the review.

-Ideal for students, this comprehensive thematic encyclopedia focuses on the Philippines, an important archipelago nation in Southeast Asia.
+This comprehensive thematic encyclopedia focuses on the Philippines, and explores the geography, history, and society of this important island nation.
 The Philippines is a nation that has experience being ruled by two separate colonial powers, home to a people who have had strong attachments to democratic politics, with a culture that is a rich mix of Chinese, Spanish, and American influences.
-What are important characteristics of contemporary daily life and culture in the Philippines today?
-This volume explores the geography, history, and society of this important island nation.
+What are some important characteristics of contemporary daily life and culture in the Philippines today?
 Thematic chapters examine topics such as government and politics, history, food, etiquette, education, gender, marriage and sexuality, media and popular culture, music, art, and more.
-Each chapter opens with a general overview of the topic and is followed by alphabetically arranged entries that home in even closer on the topic.
-Sidebars and illustrations appear throughout the text, and appendixes cover a glossary, facts and figures, holidays chart, and vignettes that paint a picture of a typical "Day in the Life" of students and adults in the country.
-A bibliography rounds out the work.
-Modern Philippines is a comprehensive volume on this leading Southeast Asia island nation.
+Each chapter opens with a general overview of the topic and is followed by alphabetically arranged entries that hone in even closer on the topic.
+Sidebars and illustrations appear throughout the text, and appendixes cover a glossary, facts and figures, holidays chart, and vignettes that paint a picture of a typical "Day in the Life."

 At the turn of the twentieth century, the United States extended its empire into the Philippines while subjugating Black Americans in the Jim Crow South.
 And yet, one of the most popular musical acts was a band of “little brown men,” Filipino musicians led by an African American conductor playing European and American music.
 The Philippine Constabulary Band and Lt.
 Walter H. Loving entertained thousands in concert halls and world’s fairs, held a place of honor in William Howard Taft’s presidential parade, and garnered praise by bandmaster John Philip Sousa—all the while facing beliefs and policies that Filipinos and African Americans were “uncivilized.”
 Author Mary Talusan draws on hundreds of newspaper accounts and exclusive interviews with band members and their descendants to compose the story from the band’s own voices.
 She sounds out the meanings of Americans’ responses to the band and identifies a desire to mitigate racial and cultural anxieties during an era of overseas expansion and increasing immigration of nonwhites, and the growing “threat” of ragtime with its roots in Black culture.
 The spectacle of the band, its performance and promotion, emphasized a racial stereotype of Filipinos as “natural musicians” and the beneficiaries of benevolent assimilation and colonial tutelage.
 Unable to fit Loving’s leadership of the band into this narrative, newspapers dodged and erased his identity as a Black American officer.
 The untold story of the Philippine Constabulary Band offers a unique opportunity to examine the limits and porousness of America’s racial ideologies, exploring musical pleasure at the intersection of Euro-American cultural hegemony, racialization, and US colonization of the Philippines.